Cray-HPE/docs-csm/upgrade/1.2/README.md

 ## Notes

+- **`Important:`** The SMA Grafana service is temporarily inaccessible during the upgrade.
+During stage 3 of the CSM 1.2 upgrade, SMA's Grafana service will become inaccessible at the previous DNS location until the upgrade to SMA 1.6.x is applied.
+This is due to a change in DNS names for the service.

+- Adjustments for small systems.
 For systems with only three worker nodes (typically Testing and  Development Systems (TDS)), prior to proceeding with this upgrade, CPU limits **MUST** be lowered on several services in order for this upgrade to succeed.
 This step is executed automatically as part of [Stage 0.4](Stage_0_Prerequisites.md#stage-04---prerequisites-check).
 See [TDS Lower CPU Requests](../../operations/kubernetes/TDS_Lower_CPU_Requests.md) for more